 DSC 100 Introduction to Environmental Design.
-(3) F, S, SS
+(3) F, S

-Survey of environmental design, including historic examples and the environmental, social, technical, and theoretical forces that shape them.
+Survey of environmental design: includes historic examples and the theoretical, social, technical, and environmental forces that shape them.
 Cross-listed as APH/PUP 100.
+Credit is allowed for only APH 100 or DSC 100 or PUP 100.
 General Studies: HU, G, H.

 DSC 101 Design Awareness.
+(3) F

-(3) F, S, SS Survey of cultural, global, and historical context for the design professions.
-General Studies: HU.
-G.
+Survey of cultural, global, and historical context for the design professions.
+General Studies: HU, G.

 DSC 120 Design Drawing.
+(3) S

-(3) F, S, SS Drawing as language to explore and communicate ideas.
+Drawing as language to explore and communicate ideas.
 Development of drawing aptitude as language and process for design thinking.
-1 hour lecture.
-5 hours studio.

-DSC 121 Design Principles I. (3) F. S. SS Design as a language and process for creative thinking and realization.
 1 hour lecture, 5 hours studio.

+DSC 121 Design Principles I. (3) F

+Design as a language and process for creative thinking and realization.
+1 hour lecture, 5 hours studio.
 Prerequisite: major in the College of Architecture and Environmental Design.

 DSC 122 Design Principles II.
+(3) S

-(3) F, S, SS Continued exploration of design as a language and process for creative thinking and realization.
+Continued exploration of design as a language and process for creative thinking and realization.
 1 hour lecture, 5 hours studio.
 Prerequisite: DSC 121.

 DSC 236 Introduction to Computer Modeling.
-(3) F, S, SS
+(3) F, S

 Fundamentals of computer operation, geographic informations systems, geometric modeling of three-dimensional forms and rendering of light, mathematical modeling of processes using spreadsheets.
 Lab.
 Cross-listed as ANP/PUP 236.
+Credit is allowed for only ANP 236 or DSC 236 or PUP 236.
 Prerequisite: major in the College of Architecture and Environmental Design.
 General Studies: N3.

 DSC 344 Human Factors in Design.
+(3) F

-(3) F Man-machine environment systems: human characteristics and behavior applied to design of products, systems, and their operating environment
+Man-machine environment systems; human characteristics and behavior applied to design of products, systems, and their operating

 DSC 483 Preinternship Seminar.
+(1) S

-(1) S Preparation of internship materials that produce and enhance a successful internship experience.
+Preparation of internship materials that produce and enhance a successful internship experience.
 Seminar.
 Prerequisite: 3rd-year major in the department.